 John C. Reilly On The Comedy Of Laurel And Hardy: 'It's Almost Like A Ballet'

 Growing up, actor John C. Reilly remembers watching the comedy of slapstick duo Stan Laurel and Oliver Hardy and feeling very touched.
-It wasn't just that the two made him laugh, Reilly says: There was something more.
+It wasn't just that the two made him laugh, Reilly says, there was something more.

 "The brilliant thing about their work when you watch it, it seems so nonchalant," he says.
 "It seems like they're doing it for the first time."